dhurlburtusa/shortcuts/wordpress/wordpress-custom_fields-notes.md

 Note: Custom fields starting with an underscore do not display in the edit screen's custom fields module.

-See https://www.wpbeginner.com/wp-tutorials/wordpress-custom-fields-101-tips-tricks-and-hacks/ for a good overview of custom fields.
+See https://www.wpbeginner.com/wp-tutorials/wordpress-custom-fields-101-tips-tricks-and-hacks/ for a good overview of custom fields and see https://metabox.io/what-is-custom-fields-in-wordpress/ and its related articles for in-depth knowledge of custom fields and WP metadata.

 ## Metadata API